antdke/antdke.co/content/posts/2021-01-17--Favorable-Winds.md

 But before I had direction, it was hard for me to know _why_ I was working hard.

-I would have lucky opportunities come my way, from my actions, but I was never 100% sure what to do with.
+I would have lucky opportunities come my way, from my actions, but I was never 100% sure what to do with them.

 It was often: